 | Walk description

-In Gleann Diomhan some time will be spent chatting about the Arran Whitebeams, Scotland’s rarest native trees.
+Starting at Catacol, this route uses the path up Glen Catacol and into Gleann Diomhan.
+Look out for adders along the way!
+You will spend some time there looking at the Arran Whitebeams, which are Scotland’s rarest native trees.
 Whilst the Arran Whitebeam was first recorded in 1897, the Catacol Whitebeam was only found as recently as 2007.
-In global terms, these trees are classed as dangerously close to extinction.
+In global terms, they are officially classed as dangerously close to extinction.

 Route Profile